iterative/dvc.org/static/docs/commands-reference/repro.md

 - The Hitchhiker's Guide to the  Galaxy
 ```

-Now using the `--downstream` option results in the following output:
+Now, using the `--downstream` option results in the following output:

 ```dvc
 $ dvc repro --downstream